 You need to follow a program with planned progressions so you stay motivated to workout and to keep challenging your body and mind.

-This is where techniques like rest/pause, timed sets, tempo manipulation, and 1.5 reps come in handy.
+This is where strength training techniques for busting plateaus like rest/pause, timed sets, tempo manipulation, and 1.5 reps come in handy.

 Here’s a video where I demonstrate the 1.5 rep technique with inverted rows.

 Using the 1.5 rep method instantly makes the exercise more challenging.
 Give it a shot and you’ll see for yourself.

 Not only do techniques like 1.5 reps, rest/pause, and others provide much needed variety, they allow you to improve your performance and challenge yourself in unique ways.
 Plus, they’re fun.

 That’s the solution: use different techniques to provide a challenge and change of pace.

 Myth #4 – Bodyweight Workouts aren’t the Best Way to Build an Awesome Physique